grenaud/schmutzi/README.md

   When the deamination rates for the contaminant material are negligible.
 To verify this, one way is to use diagnostic positions on the mitochondria.
 If you have nuclear data, please retain the reads mapping to the mitochondria.
-  If you know in advance that the sample is either Neandertal or Denisova, you can use  the precomputed diagnostic positions.
+  If you know in advance that the sample is either Neanderthal or Denisova, you can use  the precomputed diagnostic positions.
 If you have an modern human, you will have to run schmutzi.pl and use the split BAM files produced by the script.
   Inspect, the files called *cont.5p.prof and *cont.3p.prof.
 If the rates of deamination